abhik137/learn-go/basics/tour.md

 ### Slice defaults

-When slicing, you may omit the high or low bounds to use their defaults instead.
+When slicing an existing array, you may omit the high or low bounds to use their defaults instead.

 The default is zero for the low bound and the length of the slice for the high bound.

-For the array
+For the array defined as
 `var a [10]int`
 these slice expressions are equivalent:

 ```go
 a[0:10]
 a[:10]